The University of Colorado Boulder is committed to supporting all students, including undocumented, DACA and ASSET eligible students.

 Submit a Common Application.
+This information is utilized to determine tuition classification and financial aid eligibility.
 In the citizenship section, please do the following:

 If you completed and submitted the CU Boulder application as above, we will contact you via email to tell you that you may qualify for in-state tuition under the ASSET bill.
 You will be asked to provide the Office of Admissions with your final, official high school transcript as well as submit a signed affidavit saying you are currently seeking legal status or will seek it as soon as you are eligible.
 The affidavit is part of the College Opportunity Fund application and can be found on the College Opportunity Fund website.
 Submit all documents by July 1st.